odea-project/elearning/topics/04_dataAnalysisTechniques.md

     <p class="styled-point2" style="font-size: medium">Useful in high-dimensional data (e.g., text).</p>
     <p class="styled-point2" style="font-size: medium">Focuses on orientation, not magnitude.</p>
     <p class="styled-point4" style="font-size: medium">
-      There is no one-size-fits-all similarity measure.
-Choose the one that best fits your data and research question.
+      <span class="post-it-strip">There is no one-size-fits-all</span> similarity measure.
+Choose the one that best fits your data and research
+      question.
     </p>
   </div>